"Praise is cheap, but criticism is priceless." Jerome Goldwyn, Meathead's Dad

 Dr. Antonio Mata, PhD, is a meat scientist known around the world as "The Meat Geek".
 He has been a Consulting Technical Coordinator to the National Cattlemen's Beef Association and the discoverer of the Petite Tender steak and the Las Vegas Strip Steak.
 He was also involved in the discovery of the flatiron steak.
 He answers my meat questions and makes me laugh.
 In 2013 he was #44 on the Fast Company magazine list of the 100 Most Creative People.
 Here's a link to an interview with him on CBS News.
 Also, Meatingplace Magazine did a cover story and posted videos about him and the LVSS.

-Jim runs Desktop Design and he is head of our web team.
+Jim is head of our technical team.
 He is an Adobe Certified Expert (ACE) and Adobe Certified Instructor (ACI) with over 26 years of experience working with graphic design and office productivity software.
 He has written eight books for Adobe Press and hundreds of articles on graphic design and electronic publishing.
 His video training series can be found on Lynda.com and TotalTraining.com.
 He is a nationally known speaker and presenter who has represented Adobe Systems at industry events and seminars nationwide.

 Nate films, edits, and produces instructional videos for us and his own YouTube channel, White Thunder BBQ.
 His goal is to teach and inspire viewers to cook with live fire and have fun.
 His family loves eating what he shoots (with his camera, not a gun).